Chemical Engineering (M.Eng.)

 |CHE 932||Advanced Chemical Engineering Kinetics||3|

-Students should register for CHE 900 for 1 credit in their first semester and CHE 900 for 0 credits each additional semester until their degree is granted.
+Students should register for CHE 900 for 1 credit each in their first two semesters and CHE 900 for 0 credits each additional semester until their degree is granted.